9 tips to write compelling copy and increase conversion rates

 Find a point of reference that connects you with the leads and work that out smoothly throughout the email.

-7. Have a clear "call to action"
+7. Have a clear "call to action."

 Instead of trying to sell something through your email, your goal is simply to gain the potential customer's trust and interest.
 That's because the Call to Action is basically the highlight of your email.
 Nothing happens without it; is the final action you want your lead to take.
-It can be as simple as wanting them to respond to your email, subscribing to your blog newsletter, or even buying a product.
+It can be as simple as having them respond to your email, subscribe to your blog newsletter, or even buy a product.

 8. Include videos or images

-In a sea of monotonous black and white emails, a splash of color and personality will be a breath of fresh air for your leads.
+In a sea of monotonous black-and-white emails, a splash of color and personality will be a breath of fresh air for your leads.
 75% of high-performing sales professionals who use video emails, for example, say it has significantly increased their response rates.

 9. Add a signature